KernelPan1k/KpLive/README.md

 I added ntfs-3g, fuse and attr to manipulate Windows partitions, files and file attributes.
 The initial purpose of this Live is to restore the backups of the Windows registry created by KpRM.

-To change the keyboard configuration (default en), you can do (for example):
+To change the keyboard configuration (default us), you can do (for example):

-- loadkeys en (default)
+- loadkeys us (default)
 - loadkeys fr
 - loadkeys fr_CH